 But the statistics from sub-Saharan Africa are alarming.
 For every 100 boys of primary school age out of school, 123 girls are denied the right to education.

-The major reasons for girls staying out of school are poverty, child marriage, lack of clean water, sanitation, distance of schools, gender disparity, high-cost of education, child labor, and safety.
+The major reasons for girls staying out of school are poverty, child marriage, lack of clean water, sanitation, distance of schools, gender disparity, high-cost of education, child labour, and safety.
+We are living in 21st century, have been to the Moon, spend trillions of dollars in building and purchasing mass-destruction weapons, still not able to send our girls to the school.
+It’s a matter of shame that these children are deprived of their most fundamental human rights.

 Why is it important to educate girls?